joshuaboniface/rffmpeg/README.md

 1. Profit!

+`rffmpeg` does require a little bit more configuration to work properly however.
 For a comprehensive installation tutorial based on a reference setup, please see [the SETUP guide](SETUP.md).

 ## Important Considerations